manuelaguadomtz/pyeer/README.md

 ### getcmcinf

 In identification experiments in closed sets sometimes only rank values are reported [1].
 To obtain rank values and the Cumulative match curve (CMC) **getcmcinf** is provided.
-It receives the match scores and the genuine correspondences.
+It receives the match scores and genuine correspondences.
 The input format will be described next.

 #### Input files format